mikenath223/Trixxcare/README.md

 <!-- LIVE PREVIEW -->

 ## LIVE PREVIEW
-* Here is a link to the live version of the app - https://muunchit.herokuapp.com/
+* Here is a link to the live frontend version of the app - https://trixxcare.netlify.app/

-* You can watch a live demostration of the project using this link - https://www.loom.com/share/2296d8cf689548d0ad0babc6096c8f70
+* Here is a link to the backend Rails-API source code of the site - https://github.com/mikenath223/trixxcare-api
 <!-- REQUIRED INSTALLATION -->

 ## REQUIRED INSTALLATIONS

 - npm
+- Ruby v2.6
+-  rails v5.2

 <!-- INSTALLATION -->